Hipo/yesho/README.rst

 Yesho - Display Model Properties in Django Admin
 ============

 A reusable django app that displays model properties for superusers (or all users) in the Django Admin Panel.
-Just add YeshoMixin to your ModelAdmins.

 Installation
 ------------